eo-uk/a-very-basic-auto-clicker-to-click-a-lot/README.md

 AutoClicker(shortcut=['c', 's', 't', 'm']).run()
 ```
 The above code starts the auto clicker with a shortcut of c + s + t + m.

+The "delay" keyword argument specifies the delay between each click with a default value of 1 millisecond.